-- Establish the subsurface soil and groundwater conditions at three (3) borehole locations; - b) Classify the site for seismic site response in accordance with the requirements of the 2012 Ontario Building Code (as amended January 1, 2022) and assess the potential for liquefaction of the subsurface soils during a seismic event; - c) Comment on grade-raise restrictions; - d) Make recommendations regarding the most suitable type of foundations, founding depth and bearing pressure at serviceability limit state (SLS) and factored geotechnical resistance at ultimate limit state (ULS) of the founding strata and comment on the anticipated total and differential settlements of the recommended foundation type; - e) Discuss slab on grade construction and drainage; - f) Provide lateral earth pressure parameters (for static and seismic conditions) for the subsurface (basement) walls; - Discuss backfilling requirements and assessment of the suitability of on-site soils for backfilling purposes; - h) Pipe bedding requirements for the proposed underground services; - i) Comment on excavation conditions and de-watering requirements during construction; and - j) Comment on the corrosion potential of subsurface soils buried concrete and steel structures/members.
+- a) Establish the subsurface soil and groundwater conditions at four (4) borehole locations; - b) Classify the site for seismic site response in accordance with the requirements of the 2012 Ontario Building Code (as amended January 1,2022) and assess the potential for liquefaction of the subsurface soils during a seismic event; - c) Comment on grade-raise restrictions; - d) Make recommendations regarding the most suitable type of foundations, founding depth and bearing pressure at serviceability limit state (SLS) and factored geotechnical resistance at ultimate limit state (ULS) of the founding strata and comment on the anticipated total and differential settlements of the recommended foundation type; - e) Discuss slab on grade construction and drainage; - f) Provide lateral earth pressure parameters (for static and seismic conditions) for the subsurface (basement) walls; - g) Discuss backfilling requirements and assessment of the suitability of on-site soils for backfilling purposes; - h) Pipe bedding requirements for the proposed underground services; - Comment on excavation conditions and de-watering requirements during construction; - Provide pavement structure for the proposed access laneway and surface parking; and k) Comment on the corrosion potential of subsurface soils buried concrete and steel structures/members.

-Project Name: Geotechnical Investigation Proposed Residential Development 1136 Gabriel Street, Ottawa, Ottawa Project Number: OTT-23014181-G0
+Project Name: Geotechnical Investigation Proposed Residential Development 1108 St. Maisonneuve Street, Ottawa, Ottawa Project Number: OTT-23014181-I0